jalvaradosegura/folder_organizer/README.md

 # Folder Organizer 🗂
 Automation to organize the files within a folder, moving them into custom folders.
 Schedule the execution with crontab to take it to the next level

->Still working on this README file🛠
+>🛠 Still working on this README file

 ## Goals
 * Keep a folder cleaner